tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

 #### How AC(2003) Works

+The following will stick mostly to the original treatment in their book, albeit slightly contaminated with my preference and interpretation.
 Suppose that we have the following AR(1) process.

 \\[ \begin{equation} \epsilon_t = \mu (1-\rho) + \rho \epsilon_{t-1} + u_t, \end{equation} \\]